-2.3.2 Time limit commercial campaign
+2.3.2 Limited time commercial campaign

-A corporate marketing often plans time limit campaign; e.g. a concert ticket sales, international conference booking, or sales promotion campaign.
-Current application system for these campaigns require fixed IT resources.
-Thus it needs high initial and maintenance cost.
+Corporate marketing often plans limited time campaigns; e.g. concert ticket sales, international conference booking, or sales promotion campaigns.
+Current application systems for these campaigns require fixed IT resources.
+Thus they need high initial and maintenance costs.

-The Commercial GRID system could provide necessary IT resources on demand and charge price based on usage.
+The GRID could provide necessary IT resources on demand and charge based on usage.

-IT business activity manager can chose most inexpensive Data Center or use multiple Data Centers for scalability.
+IT business activity managers can also chose the most inexpensive Data Center or use multiple Data Centers for scalability and availability.